-Ground Fault Circuit Interrupt Outlets (GFCI)
+Ground Fault Circuit Interrupt Outlets (GFCI) Overview

-This article provides an overview of the purpose and function of a GFCI outlet.
+This article provides an overview of the purpose and function of a ground fault circuit interrupt (GFCI) outlet.

 The Ground Fault Circuit Interrupt (GFCI) outlets protect the user from ground faults between a hot wire and ground.
 The 120 volt electrical outlets in the kitchen and bath area are GFCI-protected receptacles.